AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: AKE-GNN: The Proposed Framework

-Then, we exchange parameters of $\bm{\bm{\theta}}_{\gG_s}^{l,i}$ and $\bm{\bm{\theta}}_{\gG_t}^{l,r}$.
-By repeating the above exchange step for $M$ times, $\bm{\bm{\theta}}_{\gG_t}^l$ can accept the part of information~($M$ channels) from $\bm{\bm{\theta}}_{\gG_s}^l$ while retaining the useful information in the original network.
-We also illustrate the procedure in Figure~\ref{fig:framework} (b), where $\bm{\bm{\theta}}_{\gG_1}$ and $\bm{\bm{\theta}}_{\gG_2}$ perform adaptive channel-wise parameter exchange in a layer as aforementioned.
+Finally, we exchange parameters between $\bm{\bm{\theta}}_{\gG_s}^{l,i}$ and $\bm{\bm{\theta}}_{\gG_t}^{l,r}$.
+By repeating the above exchange step for $M$ times, $\bm{\bm{\theta}}_{\gG_t}^l$ can accept the part of information~($M$ channels) from $\bm{\bm{\theta}}_{\gG_s}^l$ while retaining the useful information in the original network $\bm{\bm{\theta}}_{\gG_t}^l$.
+We illustrate the procedure in Fig.~\ref{fig:framework}~(b), where $\bm{\bm{\theta}}_{\gG_1}$ and $\bm{\bm{\theta}}_{\gG_2}$ perform adaptive channel-wise parameter exchange in one layer as aforementioned.
 As a result, $\bm{\bm{\theta}}_{\gG_1}$ exchanges the second channel in the weight matrix with the first channel in $\bm{\bm{\theta}}_{\gG_2}$.
 Through this procedure, both networks contain information from two graph views.
-The complete algorithm is summarized in Algorithm~\ref{alg:gsl}.
-Finally, we re-train two GNNs for the same number of epochs as introduced in Section~\ref{sec:training-of-GNNs} to obtain the output predictions.
+Finally, we re-train two GNNs with the same number of epochs as introduced in Sec.~\ref{sec:training-of-GNNs} to obtain the output predictions.
+The complete algorithm of AKE-GNN with two GNNs is summarized in Algorithm~\ref{alg:gsl}.

-\textbf{Discussion on different knowledge exchange methods.} We also study other parameter exchange methods in Figure~\ref{fig:exchange} of Section~\ref{sec:exchange_method}.
-We would like to highlight that randomly exchanging parameters (without the adaptive strategy), exchanging parameters with a randomly initialized model (without a well-trained base model), or exchanging output channels in the same network (disturbing channels) cannot achieve satisfying performance.
-Our adaptive parameter exchange method consistently outperforms all other alternative methods and achieves the highest accuracy 82.8\%, which verifies that adaptive knowledge exchange can learn more effective graph representation.